Mission statement and information for first time visitors not familiar with iconic Apple‑1 computer. The Apple-1 Registry is a non-profit website.

 Naming: Because of no serial number on all Apple-1, every Apple-1 got a unique name.
 The name of the Apple-1 should be the first owner, if not available name of the last owner or last known location.
 Last resort is the sequential number.

 Working condition: Most Apple-1 could be operational again – depending on how much effort you spend or how much parts you are willing to change.

 Last operation: The year of last operation is bot listed for good reason.
 After every power-up no Apple‑1 owner would announce this to the Apple‑1 Registry and this information would be obsolete very soon.

 Accuracy: No guarantee can be given for the accuracy of any information.
-If you have more information please feel free to contact me.
+If you have more information please feel free to contact us.
 Many very good replica of Apple-1 exist.
 Even with date code correct components.
 Anyone interested in buying Apple‑1 have to keep this in mind.
 Hobbyist usually building replica for private use.
-Even some museums using replica.
+Even some museums use replicas.

-Production: All Apple‑1 were produced in two batches spring and fall 1976.
-There is no serial number issued by Apple.
+Production: All Apple‑1 were produced in two batches in spring and fall 1976.
+There was no serial number issued by Apple.
 Apple Computer supplied only the mainboard, Cassette Interface Adapter and manuals.
 No case, power supply or keyboard.
 The Apple-1 was the first Apple computer and the beginning of a success story.

 Technical info: For much better performance all pictures are significantly reduced in size through admin by using efficient compressing tools for pictures shown on the web.